Before You Go

-If you're travelling outside of Canada, you must attend a mandatory pre-departure orientation session facilitated by SAIT's Study Abroad office.
-If you don't, you won't be allowed to travel - even if you've already paid for your program.
+If you're traveling outside of Canada, you must attend a mandatory pre-departure orientation session facilitated by SAIT's Study Abroad office.
+If you don't, you won't be allowed to travel, even if you've already paid for your program.

 Your trip leader may offer additional pre-departure sessions, which you should also attend, but this does not exempt you from completing the mandatory session facilitated by the Study Abroad office.

 Pre-departure orientation session dates will be provided to students and trip leaders leading up to their departure date.